rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ### `$RSVIM_CONFIG_HOME`

 Rsvim tries to use `$RSVIM_CONFIG_HOME` as its configuration home directory, if the environment variable exists.

-If the `$RSVIM_CONFIG_HOME` path doesn't exist in file system, Rsvim will create a new directory for it.
+If the `$RSVIM_CONFIG_HOME` directory doesn't exist in file system, Rsvim will create a new directory for it.

 Note: This environment variable has the highest priority among all other options.